Timothy Joseph McGhee: Ambush of LAPD officers

 On July 4, 2000, LAPD officers Thomas Baker and Carlos Langarica were on patrol when they received a call around 3:30 AM that three males had stolen a wallet and fled the scene of the robbery in a gray Honda.
 Upon encountering the vehicle traveling in the opposite direction, the officers made a U-turn and attempted to stop the vehicle.
 The driver refused to stop and accelerated, both officers noting they were headed into the heart of Toonerville gang territory in Atwater Village.
-Baker and Langarica knew that other LAPD officers had been ambushed in this area by gang members who would block the street with debris and open fire on police vehicles.
+Baker and Langarica later stated that the area was known as an "ambush area", where gang members would block streets with debris and open fire on police vehicles that drove through.

 During this pursuit, a 27-year-old McGhee was allegedly using a police radio scanner to track the progress of the chase while coordinating an ambush.
-During the pursuit, the officers dodged a washing machine blocking the road, made a right turn at the corner of Bemis Street and Brunswick Avenue, and ran over a bicycle pushed into their path by an unknown suspect.
-As the police vehicle swerved, two gang members opened fire on the officers striking the driver-side door and even tearing a hole through Officer Baker's pants.
-Shaken but undeterred, the officers continued the pursuit even as the suspects in the gray vehicle began to open fire, ramming the rear of the vehicle to bring it to a stop.
-The passenger in the front seat fled the scene, pointing a semi-automatic pistol at the police.
-Baker rammed the vehicle again, at which point the passenger in the back seat displayed an Uzi-style submachine gun.
-Officers ran for cover behind a tree exchanging gunfire with the remaining two suspects in the vehicle.

-Eventually backed up by other LAPD officers, all three robbery suspects were arrested and charged with attempted murder.
+The officers reported dodging multiple pieces of debris, including a washing machine blocking the road and a bicycle being pushed into their path by persons unknown.
+After the officers made a right turn at the corner of Bemis Street and Brunswick Avenue, two gang members opened fire on the officers striking the driver's side door.
+The gray vehicle was eventually disabled by the officers ramming the rear, at which time the front seat passenger fled on foot while pointing a semi-automatic pistol at officers.
+When Officer Baker rammed the vehicle again, the remaining two passengers opened fire and both parties exchanged gunfire.
+All three suspects were apprehended by backup LAPD officers and charged with attempted murder.
 Mario "Little Boy" Aleman, Ramon "Chubbs" Maldonado, and Joseph "Little Respect" Aghazadeh were sentenced to two consecutive life terms.
-The two gang members who fired on police during the attempted ambush, one of whom was suspected to be McGhee, were never identified.
-Aleman, Maldonado, and Aghazadeh refused to give up the shooters’ names in exchange for a lessened prison sentence.
-Neither officer was injured, but both later indicated that they did not think they would survive the incident.
-Both officers were awarded the prestigious LAPD Medal of Valor in 2003 for their bravery.
+The two gang members who fired on police during the attempted ambush were never identified, although one of whom was suspected to be McGhee.
+Neither officer sustained injury, and both officers were awarded the LAPD Medal of Valor in 2003 for their bravery.

-McGhee was eventually convicted on two counts of attempted murder concerning this incident.